History of Oldham Athletic A.F.C.: 2022–present: the National League

 Following the relegation, Lemsagam and the Boundary Park owner agreed to a sale, and in June 2022 it was reported Oldham Athletic could be sold to a local business.
 In July 2022, the club was sold to businessman Frank Rothwell, owner of Oldham-based Manchester Cabins.
 Oldham negotiations to buy Boundary Park from former owner Simon Blitz were then concluded in late August 2022.

 Oldham started their first National League campaign with just two wins from their first eight games.
 Sheridan stepped down as manager on 17 September 2022 and was replaced by David Unsworth.
+Unsworth led Oldham to a 12th-place finish.

+After winning one of their first nine matches of the 2023–24 season, Unsworth was sacked with the Latics in 22nd-place in the National League.